 In Australia, gasfitting is a subset of the plumbing trade.
 Australia-wide, gasfitting accounts for 23 per cent of the total revenue generated by plumbing (Kelly, 2021).
 The main driver for plumbing services is new residential development which includes gasfitting work; however, gasfitting in particular, is also influenced by the extension of natural gas distribution into new regions.
 Due to an increase in access to natural gas, the share of industry revenue from gasfitting has increased over the past five years (Kelly, 2020).

-Gasfitters (and plumbers) are defined as skilled trades, also known in Australia as "manual trades" or "the crafts" in the UK.
-'The term "skilled trades" carries with it an understanding that an apprenticeship is required for entry and that qualifications are gained through formal vocational education and training (VET) (Bridges et al., 2020: 914).
+Gasfitting (and plumbing) are defined as skilled trades, also known in Australia as "manual trades" or "the crafts" in the UK.
+'The term "skilled trades" carries with it an understanding that an apprenticeship is required for entry and that qualifications are gained through formal vocational education and training (VET)' (Bridges, Wulff, Bamberry, Krivokapic-Skoko, & Jenkins, 2020, p.
+914).
 Thus, gasfitting is a specialist licensed trade that requires training, accreditation and registration.

 There are different categories for plumbing work, which form the basis for different classes of licensing and registration.
-These categories include Gasfitting, Type B Gasfitting, and specialised classes such as Type A Appliance Conversion work, Type A Appliance Servicing work and Type B Gasfitting advanced work.
+These categories include Type A Gasfitting, Type B Gasfitting, and specialised classes such as Type A Appliance Conversion work, Type A Appliance Servicing work and Type B Gasfitting advanced work.
 According to the Australian Standard for gas installations, Type A appliances are those for which a certification (a certificate number to demonstrate compliance with a Standard or Australian Technical Specification) scheme exists while Type B appliances are those appliances with a gas consumption in excess of 10MJ/h for which a certification scheme does not exist.
 This would include a Type A appliance used in an industrial application for which it was not intended (Standards Australia, 2013).
-In less technical language, Type A appliances are largely off the shelf domestic appliances such a hot water heaters, warm air heaters (space heating) and cooking appliances.
-Type B appliances are bespoke-designed, larger energy use appliances which are mostly industrial in nature but may include some large domestic space heating and hot water systems.
+In less technical language, Type A appliances are off the shelf appliances such a hot water heaters, warm air heaters (space heating) and cooking appliances which are mostly industrial in nature but may include some large domestic space heating and hot water systems.

-In Australia, gasfitting work is defined by each state and territory by their respective legislation (Standards Australia, 2013).
+In Australia, gasfitting work is defined by each state and territory in their respective legislation (Standards Australia, 2013).
 However, as an example, Victoria, under Part 4, Division 3 of the Plumbing Regulations 2018, defines gasfitting work as: